zhongfu/tp/docs/UserGuide.md

 </div>

-Format: `persondelete PERSON_INDEX`
+Format: `persondelete EMPLOYEE_INDEX`

-Example: `persondelete 3` deletes the third person in the list.
+Example: `persondelete 3` deletes the third employee in the list.

 [Return to the Table of Contents](#toc)